joeltadeu/phone-aggregator-service/README.md

-# pnia v1.1

-This exercise is part of Talkdesk's recruitment process.
-Please do not share it publicly.

-It is up to you how much effort you put into it and exactly what you deliver.
-We would expect you to spend two to three hours on it, and the result to be a piece of working code that will comply exactly with the interface described below and can be deployed by following one of the paths under the deployment section.

-It is also up to you whether there's any need for documentation (or anything else), depending on the problem you've been assigned or the method you chose to solve it.

 # Problem: phone number information aggregator

 The goal of this exercise is to build a phone information aggregator API.
 This